-The College has a strong record of providing fair access to all higher education students and is aware of areas where performance has potential to be enhanced, namely attracting (1) more POLAR3 Quintile 1 students (ie from the 20% of postcodes where the fewest people progress to Higher Education), and (2) more part time students with declared disabilities.
+The College has a strong record of providing fair access to all higher education students and is aware of areas where performance has the potential to be enhanced, namely attracting (1) more POLAR3 Quintile 1 students (ie from the 20% of postcodes where the fewest people progress to Higher Education), and (2) more part-time students with declared disabilities.

 Although the immediate area is not especially ethnically diverse, the College is pleased to draw significantly from the BME communities in and around Crawley and Croydon with 13% of its HE students declaring their ethnicity as Black, Asian or Other.
 The Surrey average is 9.6% non-white residents (2011 Census).

-The College’s HE population shows a 55/45% spilt between males and females.
-Males tend to dominate the part time provision in Construction and Engineering, whilst Theatrical Make-Up and Early Years tend to boost female numbers in full time HE.
+The College’s HE population shows a 55/45% split between males and females.
+Males tend to dominate the part-time provision in Construction and Engineering, whilst Theatrical Make-Up and Early Years tend to boost female numbers in full-time HE.
 Arts and Business-related subjects tend to be less gendered.

-18% of full time HE students declare a disability, which is higher than the Surrey average of 13.5% (2011 Census).
-However, part time employer-sponsored HE students in Construction and Engineering do not tend to declare disability.
+18% of full-time HE students declare a disability, which is higher than the Surrey average of 13.5% (2011 Census).
+However, part-time employer-sponsored HE students in Construction and Engineering do not tend to declare a disability.